johannesrosenberger/UrWerk-Repo/README.md

 ## Licenses
 There are different licenses for each folder:
-- "data_knowledge_graph" is published under CC-BY-SA-4.0.
+- "data_knowledge_graph" and "supplementary_material" are published under CC-BY-SA-4.0.
 - "code" is published under MIT License.

 ## Citing UrWerk-Repo